jearldean/kfjc-trivia-robot/readme.md

   |coll_track.csv|track data with an artist field.
 (Collections)|
   |track.csv|track data with no artist field.|

-  Put them in the kfjc-trivia-robot/station_data folder.
+  Put them in the kfjc-trivia-robot/station_data folder for import.

 * **Run the Seed Database Program**